 “Hoop Dreams” helmer Peter Gilbert revisits the people and places involved in “Brown vs. Board of Education,” the landmark Supreme Court decision that ruled segregation unconstitutional, to see how much has changed in the intervening half-century.
-Skedded for May 14 limited theatrical release, pic will later air on Discovery Channel.
+Though docu chronicles the contributions of those who made it into the history books, much footage concerns lesser-known folk, many of them barely in their teens at the time, whose courage altered the tide of human events.
+Skedded for May 14 limited theatrical release in advance of the decision’s May 17 50th anniversary, sprawling, ambitious educational pic will later air on Discovery Channel.

 In choosing to cover the smaller picture of what has been little publicized, alongside the larger picture of what is generally known, pic loses momentum but gains depth, sacrificing box office for educational usefulness.
 The presence of young celebs, like Alicia Keys and Larenz Tate, reading aloud the still-powerful words of now-deceased activists, for instance, is hardly designed to send people scurrying to the multiplexes, though it may starcoat the pedagogical pill for the TV and schoolroom auds for whom the docu seems designed.